 Are you in a situation where you’ve experienced harassment at work?
 Are you unsure if you’ve experienced harassment?
-Any action that causes discomfort to another person is considered harassment, and it can take place in both public and private areas of the workplace.
+Any action that causes discomfort to another person based on protected classes is considered harassment, and it can take place in both public and private areas of the workplace.
 There are federal and state laws that have been implemented in order to eliminate and prevent offensive conduct and harassing behavior in the workplace.
 Let’s discuss how you can report harassment if you experience it at work, as well as the protections that your employer is required to provide to you and your coworkers.

 What is Considered Workplace Harassment?